-5.7 Sensitivity Analysis Summary Statement
+5.8 Sensitivity Analysis Summary Statement

-Based on the Site Sensitivity Verification survey and the integrated pre-construction monitoring conducted at the Project Site to date, a classification of High sensitivity for avifauna is suggested for the Phefumula Emoyeni One WEF.
+Based on the Site Sensitivity Verification survey and the integrated pre-construction monitoring conducted at the Project Site, a classification of High sensitivity for avifauna is suggested for the Phefumula Emoyeni One WEF.
+Therefore, all mitigation measures as outlined in this Avifaunal Specialist Study should be strictly implemented.

-5.8.
+5.9.
 Results of Pre-Construction Monitoring